 As part of obtaining reasonable assurance about whether the County's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance and other matters that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings and as item 2006-001 questioned costs.
+The results of our tests disclosed instances of noncompliance and other matters that are required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings and questioned costs as items 2007-001 through 2007-004.

-We noted certain matters that we have reported to the management of the County in a separate letter dated July 16, 2007.
+We also noted certain matters that we have reported to the management of the County in a separate letter dated May 16, 2008.